NMMI/qbmove-simulink/README.md

 Example:

-In the main folder you will find an example called "qbmove_example.slx" This is a simple configuration which you can use to test your qbmove.
+In the "examples" folder you will find an example called "qbmove_basic_example.slx" This is a simple configuration which you can use to test your qbmove.
 On the left there are two slider gain which can be tweaked while the simulation is running and you can see the result on the qbmove.